-Despite everything we’ve said about video poker and their excellent Live Casino service, it’s for their slots that NetEnt are really famous for.
+Despite everything we’ve said about video poker, it’s for their slots that NetEnt are really famous for.
 If you were to ask all manner of slots-players from the beginner to the more experienced player to name 10 off the top of their heads, the smart money is on at least four of them being slots made by NetEnt.

 Devices and Security

 NetEnt slots can be played on desktop or laptop and as we’ve said already, all their games are designed with the mobile-loving player in mind.
 In fact, you could go as far as saying that their slots are designed primarily with the mobile-player in mind.

 You can access their slots on Apple products (obviously including the iPhone) as well as Android ones, Java-powered devices and – for those looking to go as retro as a Pogues Christmas song – the ever-classic Blackberry.

 You may recall that we mentioned that NetEnt is of the squeaky-clean variety when it comes to doing everything by the book in terms of only operating in regulated markets.
 Therefore, you won’t be surprised to hear they also take game performance and security very seriously.